 I would probably feel the same, or worse.
-If a close friend, whom I can depend on and have spent a significant time in my life with, suddenly tells me their going to leave, I’d be devastated and feel helpless.
-Not because they can help me with anything I go through, but because their presence alone gives assurance and peace that I’m not alone.
-I know someone’s here to celebrate my wins and mourn with my losses with me.
+If a close friend, whom I can depend on and have spent a significant time in my life with, suddenly tells me they’re going to leave, I’d be devastated and feel helpless.
+Not mainly because they can help me with anything I go through, but because their presence alone gives assurance and peace that I’m not alone.
+I know someone’s here to celebrate my wins and mourn my losses with me.

 However, before Jesus left, He comforted His disciples with the truth that He will send Someone in His behalf and be with the disciples all throughout their lives.
 And He did.

 Those who believe in God the Father, in Jesus as their Lord and Savior, receives the Holy Spirit as well.
 Jesus sent Him, the Holy Spirit, to be our Helper.
 In another translation, He is our Advocate (NIV), Counselor (CSB) , Companion (CEB), Friend (MSG), and Comforter (KJV).
 The Holy Spirit serves a lot of roles just as who Jesus was to His disciples.

 Dear friend, the Holy Spirit is your helper, advocate, counselor, companion, friend, and comforter.